o-richard/DSA/README.md

 ### Recommedations
 ~~Develop a personal guide to use~~ Strictly stick to a personal guide you'll choose (Objetives vary, timelines to accomplish stuff vary, personalities differ).

 ~~Just rely on this repository~~ Advance your knowledge elsewhere and expand your viewpoints.
-There are platfroms that provide challenges to tackle.
+There are platforms that provide challenges to tackle.

 ## Programming Language